 - Windows 10 users should disable “Windows Automatic Update”.

 - Next, uninstall the AMD driver.
-You will need to visit control panel again.
-The simplest way to do this is type in control panel in the Windows search menu (Windows Key + S).
+You will need to visit the control panel again.
+The simplest way to do this is to type in the control panel in the Windows search menu (Windows Key + S).

 - Once you are in the control panel window, click on the Programs section.
 After that click on uninstall programs.

-- You will then need to find AMD software and right click on it to uninstall.
+- You will then need to find AMD software and right-click on it to uninstall it.

 - Reboot your computer.
 Make sure boots up in Safe Mode.